 Once you save the file in the folder or directory, you are done with exporting.
 Now, go to your browser and load Jenkins.
 By default, your Jenkins should load into the PORT 8080, so type localhost:8080 into the URL bar and hit enter.

 Now, once the page is loaded into your browser, you should see the page as below:

-In the above image, you can see the welcome message from Jenkins and below that there is an option for create new jobs.
+In the above image, you can see the welcome message from Jenkins, and below that there is an option for creating new jobs.
 Click to create new jobs to get started.

 Now, enter any name of your choice.
 I shall name it as:

-Then click on the Ok button which in on the same page to save the job.
+Then click on the Ok button which is on the same page to save the job.

 Once you click the Ok button, the job will be instantly saved and you will see the job configuration page.

 As you scroll down the page you will be navigated to the Build option.